tblank1024/lwumc/README.md

 3. In cmd window: cd to location where you'd like the code to live
 4. In cmd window: git clone https://github.com/tblank1024/lwumc.git
 5. In cmd window: python -m pip install -r requirements.txt5.
-6. Using rasp-config in system section:
+6. Using rasp-config:
-- insure that both boot to desktop
+- select boot to desktop
-- auto login are selected
+- select autologin
-- (optional) VNC is enabled
+- (optional) VNC is enabled (see maintenance section)
-8. Modify daily.py code to point at your 7 urls, one for each day8.
+8. Modify daily.py code to point at your 7 urls, one for each day.
 9. Create and start a systemd service to run the code (see systemd section for steps)
 10. Reboot system and the program should start